 When: May 2021 (10 Days) Summer Term 2021

 Course: Humanities 302 (3 credits) OR Elective Bible course (3 credits)

 Prerequisite: BIB 322– must be completed by end of Spring 2021

 Price Includes: Round trip flight, airport pickup and drop off, housing, daily breakfast and dinner, local tour guides and entry fees, 3 credit-hours, all educational and administrative fees.

-Trip cancellation policy: If the trip is canceled, all funds will be refunded and the student will be enrolled in the campus spring HUM 302 course.
+Trip cancellation policy: If the trip is canceled by ACU due to low enrollment, all funds will be refunded and the student will be enrolled in the campus spring HUM 302 course.